Olympic National Park Rainforest & Coastal Photography Workshop

 • Evening: Evening shoots are shaped by location and conditions and typically follow the evening meal.
 On the coast, timing is influenced by tides and surf, with sunset and twilight sessions focused on sea stacks, waves, and changing skies.
 In the forest, light fades earlier, and evening work often ends sooner as the canopy darkens before sunset.

-Sunrise at Second Beach in Olympic National Park with sea stacks and tide pools.
+Dawn light reflecting in tide pools at Second Beach in Olympic National Park with sea stacks offshore.

 Registration